Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/official-unicode-signwriting-the-character-problem-and-the-written-sign-problem/essay.md

 Compatibility with FSW, SWU, and existing Sutton SignWriting data is therefore not presented as a neutral measure of all possible Unicode value.
 It is an infrastructure criterion: a standard intended to serve an existing writing ecosystem should be judged partly by whether it can preserve and migrate that ecosystem's authored text, symbol identity, sorting behavior, tools, and data.

+Another evaluator could reasonably give more weight to Unicode's standards-layer achievement as script recognition and character-repertoire stabilization.
+This review preserves that achievement while still treating production compatibility as unresolved.

 This review therefore separates two judgments:

 - official Unicode SignWriting has real value as a character-standardization outcome